Category: Info

 New Farm, QLD, 4005

-Before buying an interconnected fire alarm you should do your due diligence to ensure it is compliant to Australian Standard 3786:2014.
-The full name of the standard which encompasses smoke alarms in Australia is ‘Australian Standard 3786:2014 Smoke alarms using scattered light, transmitted light or ionization’ (incorporating amendment 1 and 2).
+Before buying a photoelectric smoke alarm you should do your due diligence to ensure it is compliant to Australian Standard 3786:2014.
+The full name of the standard which encompasses photoelectric smoke alarms in Australia is ‘Australian Standard 3786:2014 Smoke alarms using scattered light, transmitted light or ionization’ (incorporating amendment 1 and 2).
 The first of this two part series will review Australian Standard 3786:2014 to assist your purchasing decision.

 Australian Standard 3786:2014